xiangruili/mp4_video/README.md

 2. The major benefit is to enable Linux support for mp4 format, using ffmpeg.
 If ffmpeg is not available, the uncompressed avi file will be kept.

-3. Automatically use getframe() or print() to work for Matlab with remote connection
+3. Automatically use getframe() or print() to work for Matlab with remote connection.

  The usage is shown by this simple example for a moving circle: